matt5834/course-in-a-box/index.markdown

 published: true
 ---
 ###Welcome to Music Works 1 for Teachers!
-This is course is part of the larger community/course for teachers offered by [Young Composers & Improvisors Workshop](http://www.yciw.net/1/) called [*Music Composition as Experience.*](http://mce.yciw.net) Be sure to visit [*MCE*](http://mce.yciw.net) to join the community and view the other collections **-Getting Started, Music Works 2, Style, Extensions and Re-imagine.**
+This course is part of the larger community/course for teachers offered by [Young Composers & Improvisors Workshop](http://www.yciw.net/1/) called [*Music Composition as Experience.*](http://mce.yciw.net) Be sure to visit [*MCE*](http://mce.yciw.net) to join the community and view the other collections **-Getting Started, Music Works 2, Style, Extensions and Re-imagine.**
 ## A Progressive Approach to Helping Every Student Compose Music

 It is a wonderful time to be a music educator!